cfdhbd/MATLAB-allDocuments/README.md

 The 2nd half of the course focused on OpenFOAM and CFD solving techniques.
 The codes for week6-10 can be found in cfdhbd github under 'openFoam'

+In addition to the Computational Methods course, there are files for my Capstone project (martian soil filtration models...enzyme reactions) and various PDE's for my Unit Operations class.

 Email: jonkirchman@gmail.com
 Please contact me with any questions or comments.